Pacific Northwest Chapter

 - Oregon Lakes Association: https://www.oregonlakes.org/

-Shelby Petro, Executive Vice President
+Shelby Petro, President

 Maki Dalzell, Co-Secretary

-Brianna Hines, Board Member at large
+Dash Paulson, Board Member at large

 Contact the board by emailing pnwchapter.sws@gmail.com.